oppia/oppia-web-developer-docs/SWESkills-2018.md

 **Suggested milestones**:
 1. [Small] Add e2e test for translation tab (Part-1).
 Currently the e2e test coverage for the translation tab is very less and most of the functionality aren’t covered through this milestone we are expecting to cover the given below functionality:
     - Uploading translated audio.
     - Check status color for each state in map view.
 2. [Small] Add e2e test for translation tab (Part-2).
 In this milestone cover the remaining part of the e2e test:
     - Check components statuts for a state.
     - Check the progress bar.
 3. [Medium] Cleanup backend tests.
 Currently once a developer adds feedback, hints & solution while writing backend tests they have to manually add content_id to those components and also add the same content id in the content_ids_to_audio_translations dict., through this milestone we are expecting to make this process automated.
 The expected workflow is mentioned in the points below:
     - Create a function to add feedback in the State object.
     - Make add_hint, add_feedback, add_solution handle content_id and add them directly to the contents_ids_to_audio_translations.
-  - Cleanup the testfile in the codebase everywhere possible.
+    - Clean up the test files in the codebase everywhere possible.

 ***